-Recent working-capital data suggests many organizations still carry more inventory burden than they would like.
-More than 2,700 US public companies found that the cash conversion cycle rose from 83 days in 2020 to 90 days in 2023, before improving slightly to 89 days in 2024, with days inventory outstanding rising from 73 to 80 days over the same period.
-Material cash is still trapped in excess working capital, with inventory continuing to lag despite broader improvement in payables.
+Recent working-capital data suggests that many organizations still carry a greater inventory burden than they would like.
+More than 2,700 US public companies found that the cash conversion cycle rose from 83 days in 2020 to 90 days in 2023, then improved slightly to 89 days in 2024, while days inventory outstanding rose from 73 to 80 over the same period.
+Material cash remains trapped in excess working capital, with inventory continuing to lag despite a broader improvement in payables.

 Leaders sometimes treat inventory as a warehouse issue.
 In practice, it reflects decisions made across the business.
 Weak demand forecasting, broad SKU proliferation, inconsistent service promises, poor supplier visibility, and slow commercial decisions all push organizations to hold extra stock.
 Inventory rises because the business lacks confidence somewhere else.

 That is why the answer is not blanket austerity.
-Cutting inventory mechanically can damage service, create expedites, and shift cost into other parts of the system.
+Mechanically cutting inventory can damage service, create expedites, and shift costs to other parts of the system.
 The better approach is disciplined segmentation.
-Some items deserve buffer.
+Some items deserve a buffer.
 Some deserve faster replenishment.
 Some deserve tighter demand sensing.
 Some deserve to disappear entirely.
-Better inventory performance comes from better decisions, not thinner shelves alone.
+Better inventory performance comes from better decisions, not just thinner shelves.

 The companies making the most progress are not choosing between resilience and liquidity.
 They are building the visibility to improve both.
 Treat DIO as a strategic lever, improve forecasting, tighten coordination across procurement, operations, and sales, and use digital visibility to reduce buffers without adding risk.
 That is what turns inventory from a passive balance-sheet burden into an active management lever.